mysociety/pombola/docs/TROUBLESHOOTING.md

 be possible to delete several entries related to them directly if it is clear that they are duplicated.

+You'll need to decide which of the two records will remain, usually the one with the lower id is a good bet.

+Any details that are fields directly on the entry should be manually copied over (such as date of birth, summary , etc).

 Connect to the database by going to the project dir, activating the virtual env and then `./manage.py dbshell`.